-If the MetUM produces fog, the subsequent timing of dissipation appears relatively insensitive to the configuration used - differences in dissipation time between the resolutions is at most 1 hour 15 minutes.
-The MetUM generally dissipates fog earlier than observed, by typically 1 hour, as is seen at nearly all sites and cases.
-This result is similar to that found by Price et al. (2015) who found that no members of a MetUM ensemble forecast were able to reproduce fog that persisted during the day.
-This early dissipation of fog in the MetUM is a cause for concern, but is not investigated further here and instead is reserved for future studies.
+If MetUM produces fog, the subsequent timing of dissipation appears relatively insensitive to the configuration used-differences in dissipation time between the resolutions are 1 hr 15 min at most.
+MetUM generally dissipates fog earlier than observed, typically by 1 hr, as is seen at nearly all sites and cases.
+This result is similar to that found by Price et al. (2015), who found that no members of a MetUM ensemble forecast were able to reproduce fog that persisted during the day.
+This early dissipation of fog in MetUM is a cause for concern, but is not investigated further here and instead is reserved for future studies.

 The spatial distribution of liquid water content (LWC) is another key difference between the three MetUM simulations (Figure 6).
-For IOP1 the spatial distribution of fog in the UM1.5 simulation is very similar to the UM100 run with a similar area of fog located to the south-west and the centre of the domain.
-The similarity between the UM1.5 and UM100 can partly be attributed to the domain size as mentioned in relation to the near-surface temperature.
-The sensitivity test using the UM333 with a reduced domain also produces a similar spatial distribution of LWC as the UM1.5 and UM100 for IOP1.
-In the UM333 simulation the fog to the centre of the domain is not present and the fog area to the south-west covers a smaller area.
-For IOP12 the fog is generally constrained to the valleys and is much denser in UM100 than UM333.
-Indeed the UM100 and the UM1.5 generally produce more fog than the UM333 which simulates patchier fog.
+For IOP1, the spatial distribution of fog in the UM1.5 simulation is very similar to the UM100 run, with a similar area of fog located to the southwest and the centre of the domain.
+The similarity between UM1.5 and UM100 can be partly attributed to the domain size, as mentioned in relation to the near-surface temperature.
+The sensitivity test using UM333 with a reduced domain also produces a similar spatial distribution of LWC to UM1.5 and UM100 for IOP1.
+In the UM333 simulation, the fog to the centre of the domain is not present and the fog area to the southwest covers a smaller area.
+For IOP12, the fog is generally constrained to the valleys and is much denser in UM100 than UM333.
+Indeed UM100 and UM1.5 generally produce more fog than UM333, which simulates patchier fog.

-Given the deficiency in the representation of valley cooling it is vital to assess the model representation of valley 288 dynamics to see if these flows lead to excessive mixing in the boundary-layer, which would be preventing cooling 289 near the surface.
-In general the UM100 does resolve near surface flows better than UM333 and UM1.5 (not shown).
-290 Given the good representation of the valley flow in the UM100, and the reasonable representation in UM333, errors 291 in the valley winds are unlikely to be the cause of the valley temperature biases.
-These results here are similar to 292 those found by Vosper et al. (2013) who showed that the MetUM with 100 m grid-length, a very similar set-up to the 293 UM100 used here, was in good agreement with the observed winds in a valley system and an improvement compared 294 to the operational MetUM with 1.5 km grid-length.
-295
+Given the deficiency in the representation of valley cooling, it is vital to assess the model representation of valley dynamics to see whether these flows lead to excessive mixing in the boundary layer, which would prevent cooling near the surface.
+In general, UM100 does resolve near-surface flows better than UM333 and UM1.5 (not shown).
+Given the good representation of the valley flow in UM100 and the reasonable representation in UM333, errors in the valley winds are unlikely to be the cause of the valley temperature biases.
+These results here are similar to those found by Vosper et al. (2013), who showed that MetUM with 100-m grid length, a very similar set-up to UM100 used here, was in good agreement with the observed winds in a valley system and an improvement compared with the operational MetUM with 1.5-km grid length.

-In summary, the sub-km versions of the MetUM outperform the UM1.5.
-However, temperature biases remain; the valleys are too warm and hills are too cold leading to valleys that are not foggy enough and hills that are too foggy.
+In summary, the sub-km versions of MetUM outperform UM1.5.
+However, temperature biases remain: the valleys are too warm and the hills too cold, leading to valleys that are not foggy enough and hills that are too foggy.
 The following section investigates potential causes for these biases through sensitivity experiments that highlight improvement opportunities.

-300 3.2 | Soil thermal conductivity investigation
+3.2 | Soil thermal conductivity investigation

-The interaction between fog and the underlying surface has a key role in the life-cycle of fog events and so the modelling of fog is sensitive to the land surface model (Chachere and Pu, 2019; Weston et al., 2019).
-In particular the soil thermal conductivity has been shown to be crucial in accurately simulating fog onset (Bergot and Guedalia, 1994; Steeneveld and de Bode, 2018).
-Here we assess the ability of the MetUM to realistically simulate the soil heat flux and examine the sensitivity to the soil thermal conductivity parametrisation.
+The interaction between fog and the underlying surface has a key role in the life cycle of fog events, and so the modelling of fog is sensitive to the land-surface model (Chachere and Pu, 2019; Weston et al., 2019).
+In particular, the soil thermal conductivity has been shown to be crucial in simulating fog onset accurately (Bergot and Guedalia, 1994; Steeneveld and de Bode, 2018).
+Here we assess the ability of MetUM to simulate the soil heat flux realistically and examine the sensitivity to the soil thermal conductivity parametrisation.